ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Admin_1_Eng.md

 -   DROP MATERIALIZED VIEW

-- #### Truncating Materialized Views

-  Data of the materialized view can be deleted by using the TRUNCATE TABLE statement.

-  #### Data Manipul

-  Altibase only support SELECT for materialized views.

-  #### Related SQL Statements

-  The following SQL statements are provided for the materialized view.
-For more detailed information, please refer to *SQL Reference*
+For the matrialized view, the following SQL statements are provided for table where the actual data is contained, and refer to the SQL Rerence for more detailed information.

+-   ALTER TABLE

+-   TRUNCATE TABLE

+-   LOCK TABLE

+-   SELECT

 ### Sequences